-Students in an MBA program with a focus in human resource management can take courses in business strategies and concepts, with an emphasis on corporate headhunting, benefits analysis, compensation management and business coaching.
-An MBA program typically involves advanced level assignments, reports, presentations, internships and group projects.
+An MBA program in human resource management typically involves advanced level assignments, reports, presentations, internships and group projects.
 These programs may be available in full-time, weekend only or online formats, depending on the school.
 Programs typically take about two years to complete, though some might take less.
+A bachelor's degree and a strong academic background are required to enroll in these programs.

 Coursework typically involves basic business concepts and human resource-specific topics.
 Students can be taught business strategies and learn to use them in everyday business operations.
 Topics covered in a program can include: